A "gamer" since way before the term was coined, I have been playing video games in one form or another since the 1980s.

 These crashes are fairly uncommon, but this can easily dissuade players from going online after a few of these frustrating occurrences and the accompanying lost data and time spent playing the game.

 Dead Island Walkthrough

 Final Analysis of Dead Island

-Even though Dead Island does have a few issues that are to be be expected from large, open-world games, it is still an enjoyable experience for many to decapitate a zombie as it is running full force at you.
+Even though the game does have a few issues that are to be expected from large, open-world games, it is still an enjoyable experience for many to decapitate a zombie as it is running full force at you.

 The online capability is a nice addition for those who like to play in parties, but it is a great game even if you choose to play solo.
 The replay value is moderate to high, depending on your desire to collect the best weapons and armor in the game and your attachment to your character.

 Dead Island comes with a rating of 8 out of a possible 10.
 With beautiful maps and an interesting storyline, this game is a good break from other open-world RPGs and first-person shooters.

 TransplantedSoul on October 27, 2012:

 Zombie games are not my favourite - but this one does look quite good.